wclin2/Employee-Attrition-Analysis/README.md

 ![](Pictures/3.png)

 Second, we scale and center the predictors.
 In general scaling the data would not hurt the model performance.
 Also, some of the algorithms would benefit a lot by scaling, such as KMeans, SVM, Deep Learning ...

-Third, we convert the categorical predictors into dummy variables since most of the algorithms need continuous inputs
+Third, we convert the categorical predictors into dummy variables since most of the algorithms need continuous inputs.

 These problem can be solved by the R package <recipe>, then we plot the histogram again (Not include the dummy variables)

 ```